The Benefits of a Comprehensive Occupational Health and Safety OHS Program for Your Business

 To fully grasp the importance of workplace safety, let’s examine the composition of Ontario’s businesses:

-Business Size Number of Employees Percentage of Business
+Business Size Number of Employees % of Businesses

 Large Enterprise 500+ 0.2%